Ashland University: Athletics

-Ashland University participates in NCAA Division II for athletics.
-Ashland's athletic teams are known as the Eagles, and the colors are purple and gold.
+Ashland University participates in NCAA Division II for athletics.Ashland's athletic teams are known as the Eagles, and the colors are purple and gold.
 Ashland participates in the Great Midwest Athletic Conference (G-MAC) since the 2021–22 academic year.
 They formerly had competed in the Great Lakes Intercollegiate Athletic Conference (GLIAC) from 1995–96 to 2020–21; and before that they were a charter member of the American Mideast Conference of the National Association of Intercollegiate Athletics (NAIA) on three different tenures.

-Ashland offers athletic scholarships in 11 men's, 12 women's and one co-ed sport – with the men competing in baseball, basketball, cross country, football, golf, indoor and outdoor track, soccer, swimming, tennis and wrestling, and the women competing in basketball, cross country, golf, indoor and outdoor track, lacrosse, soccer, softball, swimming, tennis, volleyball and STUNT.
-Esports, a co-ed sport, was added in 2018.
-The university's $23 million athletic complex features a 5,200-seat football stadium, a 1,000-seat stadium for track & field and soccer, and a state-of-the-art training facility.
-The Niss Athletic Center, which broke ground in 2020, will feature an 80-yard turf field, a 300-meter six-lane track and an eight-lane sprint track, as well as field jump and throwing areas and batting cages.

-Ashland students have won more than 650 All-America honors, 56 national championships and one Sullivan Award.
-With more than 800 student athletes, Eagle athletics has consistently been ranked in the Top 10 of the Learfield Sports Directors' Cup standings and was the top ranked Division II athletic program in the country in 2015.